boonyong6/csharp-12-and-dotnet-8-note/README.md

 ### More efficient updates and deletes

-- EF Core 7 introduced `ExecuteDelete` and `ExecuteUpdate` method that are more efficient because they do not require entities to be loaded into memory an have their changes tracked.
+- EF Core 7 introduced `ExecuteDelete` and `ExecuteUpdate` method that are more efficient because they do not require entities to be loaded into memory and have their changes tracked.
 - `ExecuteDelete` and `ExecuteUpdate` can only act on a single table.
 - **Warning!** If you mix traditional tracked changes with `ExecuteDelete` and `ExecuteUpdate` methods, note that they are not kept synchronized.
 The change tracker will not know what you have updated and deleted using those methods.